 The exhibition contains a copy of Religio Medici.
 Browne was celebrated for his religious toleration as well as his learning.
 Religio Medici is perhaps his best-known work.
 In it, he wrote:

 “I could never divide myself from any man upon the difference of an opinion, or be angry with his judgment for not agreeing with me in that from which within a few days I should dissent myself.”

 The collection also contains a cast of Browne’s own skull, made in the years after 1840.
 His coffin was vandalized and his head and hair sold on to a fellow collector.
 On show is a rare pirated copy of Sir Thomas’ masterpiece ‘Religio Medici’.
 Dated 1642.

 The collection has been put together by the same team that produced 2016 acclaimed exhibition ‘Scholar, courtier, magician: the lost library of John Dee’.

 The current exhibition is curated by researchers from Queen Mary University of London (QMUL).
 Dr. Harriet Phillips, Research Associate, Queen Mary University of London, and co-curator said

 "Sir Thomas Browne was an extraordinary man.
-A literary sensation and a celebrated physician.
+A literary sensation and a renowned physician.
 A seeker of curiosities almost without compare in his time, an exploder of myths, a coiner of new words, a connoisseur of exotic animals and collector of rare plants."

 The goal of the 8-volume critical edition is designed to solve this anomaly.
 The large team of twelve editors includes two AHRC-funded post-doctoral research associates Two AHRC-funded Ph.D. students.

-“We hope that this exhibition, together with the collected edition of his works now in progress, will help restore this singular figure to his rightful place: as one of the most interesting men, not just of the 17th century, but of English literary history."
+“We hope that this exhibition, together with the collected edition of his works now in progress, will help restore this singular figure to his rightful place: as one of the most attractive men, not just of the 17th century, but of English literary history."